status-im/subspace-docs/getting-started.md

 :::

 ## Subscriptions
-Once you have an `Observable`, you may receive a stream of data by creating a subscription.Subscriptions are triggered each time an observable emits a new value.
+Once you have an `Observable`, you may receive a stream of data by creating a subscription.
+Subscriptions are triggered each time an observable emits a new value.
 These subscription receive a callback that must have a parameter which represents the value received from the observable (a contract state variable, an event, or the balance of an address);  and they return an object representing the subscription.

 Subscriptions can be disposed by executing the method `unsubscribe()` liberating the resource held by it: